reynico/blog.nico.ninja/_posts/2023-08-30-honda-cub-ez90-lights.md

 ## Rear wiring

 During the restoration process, the bike did not have any plastic covers, which made the wiring installation much easier.
-In the end, I ran six wires to the back of the bike.
+In the end, I ran six wires to the rear of the bike.

 - Ground
 - Left turn signal